padmaraob/RISC-V_U-Boot/README.md

 ### Build and Debug U-Boot with Softconsole

-The Softconsole avialable on [RISCV-on-Microsemi-FPGA](https://github.com/RISCV-on-Microsemi-FPGA/SoftConsole).
+The Softconsole available on [RISCV-on-Microsemi-FPGA](https://github.com/RISCV-on-Microsemi-FPGA/SoftConsole).

 Follow the steps explained in `Debug_setup_with_SC.docx` document available in u-boot root directory.